 If your Lexus ABS light stays on, it means the ABS is not working properly.
-In most cases, the problem is a faulty ABS wheel speed sensor, but you won't be able to know without first reading the codes from the ABS module.
+In most cases, the problem is a faulty ABS wheel speed sensor, but you won’t know without first reading the codes from the ABS module.

 What you will need

 An ABS scanner is required.
-Can not use a simple code reader because a generic code reader can not retrieve ABS fault codes.
+We cannot use a simple code reader because a generic code reader can not retrieve ABS fault codes.

-To find out what is wrong with your ABS system or which ABS sensor is faulty, follow these instructions on how to read Lexus ABS light codes.
-You will have to fix the problem in order to clear the fault codes.
+To find out what is wrong with your ABS or which ABS sensor is faulty, follow these instructions on how to read Lexus ABS light codes.
+You will have to fix the problem to clear the fault codes.

 - Simply connect your OBDII diagnostic tool to the diagnostic port located under the driver dash area.

-- Turn on your ignition two steps (Do not turn on your engine)
+- Turn on your ignition in two steps (Do not turn on your engine)

 - Allow the OBDII tool to communicate with your car’s internal computer (protocol sorting)